 How Crowded is Zion in April

 Our recommendation is to beat the crowds by getting an early start to your day.
-The issue is often finding parking at the park entrance or in Springdale during busy times especially weekends and during school holidays.
-The shuttles start at 7 AM so if you get in early you are sure to find a parking spot and the rush of people who slept in.
+The issue is often finding parking at the park entrance or in Springdale during busy times, especially on weekends and during school holidays.
+The shuttles start at 7 AM, so if you get in early, you are sure to find a parking spot and the rush of people who slept in.

 Where to Stay and How Many Days